Amazon plastic free shipping: it can (almost) be done.

 Yeah, I don’t love the online behemoth any more than you.
 I try to refuse items I want but don’t need, and when I really need something I try to go local as often as possible – or at least not from Amazon.
 Still, there is a good point that – despite Amazon’s immensely problematic workings – that calling for an all-out boycott of Amazon is a function of privilege.

 Those of us who don’t need Amazon should do well to avoid it.
-Still, when I do, I try to follow these 5 tips for the best way to get (near) zero waste orders from Amazon.
+Use your privilege.

 1. E-mail customer service